Monitors and alerts

 The version 2 upgrade

-The Observe Monitoring engine upgrade brings many valuable new capabilities to your Observability Cloud experience, but safely changing monitoring systems takes caution.
-When Monitors v2 is enabled via feature flag, your existing monitoring system continues to run and can still be managed independently of Monitors v2.
-To access Monitors v1 from a Monitors v2 enabled instance, go to Monitors and click View Monitors v1 at the top right.
-All features of the v1 system are accessible there.
+Version 2 of the Observe Monitoring engine brings many valuable new capabilities to your observability experience, but safely changing monitoring systems takes caution.
+When Monitors v2 is enabled, your existing monitoring system continues to run and can still be managed independently of Monitors v2.
+To access Monitors v1 from a Monitors v2 enabled instance, click Monitors in the left navigation, then click View Monitors v1.
+All features of the v1 Monitor system are now accessible.

 What does a Monitor do?